SudhagarS/sudhagars.github.io/_posts/2015-11-24-lambda-calculus-introduction.markdown

 date:   2015-11-24 16:00:00 +0530
 categories: functional lambda
 tags: lambda functional
-excerpt: Hence an exploration of functional programming would be incomplete without studying λ Calculus.
+excerpt: An exploration of functional programming would be incomplete without studying λ Calculus.
 ---

 It was two or three years ago.
 I was reading some Python code when I came across a λ-expression for the first time.
 My immediate reaction was confusion on why that was out of sync with rest of the syntax.